-California Code of Civil Procedure 872.210 is the California partition statute that specifies who is authorized to commence a partition action.
+California Code of Civil Procedure 872.210 is the California partition statute that specifies who is authorized to commence a partition action, concluding that all co-owners of real property can file a partition unless the property is marital community property.
 The statute provides that:

 (a) A partition action may be commenced and maintained by any of the following persons: